workshopper/i18n-it-all/exercises/03_rocket_science/problem.en.md

 Because of the immense complexity this subject, the Node.js community has not come up with a reliable library that takes all countries and units into account.
-However there are libraries for unit conversion.
+However there are libraries for unit conversion that work for limited sets.

-Bundled with this workshopper comes `js-quantities`.
+One such library is `js-quantities` and it is packed with this workshopper:

     {rootdir}/node_modules/js-quantities